ISO 9001: From Certification to Recertification

 Getting certified in ISO 9001 involves preparing an organization for certification, performing an internal audit and lastly performing an external audit.
 This external auditor will be an accredited certifier or registrar who audits the QMS against ISO 9001 specified requirements.
 It is a comprehensive check of the QMS that are implemented by the organization.

-An organization undergoes many changes during and after certification to fill all the identified gaps in its journey of quality management.
+An organization undergoes many changes during and after certification to close all the identified gaps in its journey of quality management.
 Once an organization has made a commitment to get ISO certified, it requires a huge investment in terms of time, effort, cost and change.
 Dedicated personnel must be identified, trained and deployed to manage this certification process.
 A baseline status is established and analyzed for gaps against the specifications of ISO 9001 QMS.
 Addressing these identified gaps may require adding new personnel, processes, documents and new quality controls.
 Organizations often employ Plan Do Check Act (PDCA) cycle to address gaps and improve the current state to reach the desired goal.

 Organizations then perform an internal audit.
 It is intended to mimic an external audit and review the developed system to check if it meets ISO 9001 requirements.
 Established processes are checked to ensure that they comply with the quality manual the organization has put in place.
 For any gaps found during the internal audit, defined processes as per the quality manual must be followed to close the gaps.
 This approach puts the QMS into practice even before certification.
 It should be noted that implementing a QMS must enable an organization to continuously improve than merely satisfying certification requirements.